poissonconsulting/bbouretro/README.md

 ## Introduction

-The goal of bbouretro is to provide the ability to calculate survival, recruitment and population growth using the classical methods.
+The goal of bbouretro is to provide the ability to calculate survival, recruitment and population growth using the traditional methods.

 ## Installation